 I usually install the core CMS or framework to this directory.

 The scripts directory is where you are going to keep all of your bash scripts.
 These scripts are intended to be run relative to this directory.
 I talk about individual scripts in other articles.
 For example:

 Optionally, you could place cron jobs in this directory if you don't create a cron directory.
 Also, most CMS have existing cron folders already.

 If you are using bind, you can store all the files here to move between servers if required.
-I tend to use services such as Cloudflare; therefore, I don't use bind files all that often and have removed it from newer version of this script (view the commit history).
+I tend to use services such as Cloudflare; therefore, I don't use bind files all that often and have removed it from newer version of this script.

 If you are using a VPS, the apache folder will contain your Apache configurations (excluding htaccess).
 I use Apache2 which allows me to symbolic link directly to this directory.
 With symbolic links in place, making updates to the Apache configuration is a breeze when using Git.
 You could rename and modify the contents this folder for Nginx config files as well.